Socio-economic study

 Cost/effectiveness analysis of the various control methods

-We expect the ecological methods to significantly reduce labour costs given that they are much less labour-intensive.
+We expect the ecological methods to significantly reduce labor costs, as they are much less labor-intensive.